spizeck/Sea-Saba-Knowledge-Base/docs/Freight/ShippingHassellFree.md

     - If you have access to the Sea Saba onedrive, place the invoice in \07 Freight\Hassell Free\Sea Saba - Hassell Free Shared Folder

 ### Shipping Schedule

 [Download the shipping schedule](../files/2025%20Shipping%20to%20Saba%20Calendar.pdf)

+## Accountability

+All staff members are responsible for following this SOP.
+Personal shipments must be approved by management before proceeding.